alethomas/ResMAG/README.md

 ## Contact Information

-For any questions, or feedback, please contact the project maintainer at katharina.block@uk-essen.de or josefa.welling@uk-essen.de.
+For any questions, or feedback, please contact the project maintainer at josefa.welling@uk-essen.de or katharina.block@uk-essen.de.
 We appreciate your input and support in using and improving ResMAG.

 ## Acknowledgements